 Chicken Fajita Ring, Low Carb, THM and Gluten Free

-That means I have less time for special trips to the store and working with what’s in our freezer is a must.
-Thus enter the chicken.
-We buy chicken in bulk so I pretty much have a freezer full when I need it.
+That means I have less time for special trips to the store and having to work with what’s in our freezer is a must.
+You working ladies know what that’s all about I’m sure.

 Making the Fajita Filling

 The recipe starts by making the filling for the ring with just a few simple ingredients.
 You will need cooked shredded chicken, chopped onions and peppers, sour cream and cheddar cheese.

 I mentioned before that we buy chicken in bulk so one way I prep ahead is boiling chicken breast and shredding it for the freezer.
 It makes a huge time saver in recipes like this.
 If you want you can use a rotisserie chicken from the store.
 Do what works with your time!

 To begin I pulled out 12 ounces of that shredded chicken breast and let it thaw.
 While the chicken thawed I cooked my frozen onions and peppers in a skillet until they were just starting to get tender.
 Don’t overcook the onions and peppers until they are mushy.
 Remember they will cook more while the ring bakes in the oven.